7 Best Lower Chest Dumbbell Exercises To Build Muscle

 2. Extend the dumbbell above your chest.

-3. Slowly lower your arm out to your side until your wrist comes to about shoulder level or slightly above.
+3. Slowly lower your arm to your side until your wrist reaches about shoulder level or slightly above.

 4. Bring your arm back toward the midline of your body, focusing on using your lower pec muscles to draw them back together.